 They can cause symptoms as they get bigger or spread.
 The symptoms depend on where the cancer develops.

-- cancer in the tissue under the skin may cause a soft, painless lump that can't easily be moved around and gets bigger over time
+- swelling under the skin may cause a painless lump that cannot easily be moved around and gets bigger over time

-- cancer near the stomach may cause tummy (abdominal) pain, a persistent feeling of fullness and constipation
+- swelling in the tummy (abdomen) may cause abdominal pain, a persistent feeling of fullness and constipation

-- cancer near the lungs may cause a cough or breathlessness
+- swelling near the lungs may cause a cough or breathlessness

-You should see your GP if you have a worrying lump – particularly one that's getting bigger over time or is the size of a golf ball or larger – or any other troublesome symptoms.
+You should see a GP if you have a lump – particularly one that's getting bigger over time.

-Although it's much more likely you have a non-cancerous condition, such as a cyst (fluid under the skin) or lipoma (fatty lump), it's important to get your symptoms checked out.
+Although it's much more likely you have a non-cancerous condition, such as a cyst (fluid under the skin) or lipoma (fatty lump), it's important to have your symptoms checked.

 Types of soft tissue sarcoma